Key to the Animals

 Chinese (other than the

-used, and Lamb in the Muslim regions.
-In the Southeast, they'll stop at
+in the Muslim regions.
+In the Southeast, they'll stop at nothing (fried

-there were promoting rat, because they'd already served all the snakes
+promoting rat, because they'd already served all the snakes that had

 Chinese saying, "The Cantonese will eat anything with legs except a